iholloma/crdh/_essays/v01-02-digitally-analyzing-the-uneven-ground.md

 in the form of clusters, the practice of treaty borrowing where a commissioner composed several treaties within a short span of time.

-{% figure caption: "This network graph displays the borrowing that occurred between treaties over time.
+{% figure caption: "Figure 3.
+This network graph displays the borrowing that occurred between treaties over time.
 The width or thickness of the connection edges or lines is a summation of the total number of paragraphs shared between two treaties.
 Clusters of treaties often indicate a series of agreements made by a specific negotiator(s)." %}
 ![Network graph that shows the language borrowing that occurred between treaties over time](/assets/img/v01/catalano/figure3.png)
 {% endfigure %}